Samuel Lowe is born, near Cotes Mill, Loughborough.

 Aged 23, Charles marries Fanny Spencer.

 The Lowes and Spencers are neighboring farmers.
-Fanny was brought up in Holt Cottage Farm, just half a mile away.
-The Little Woodbrook running down from the Forest, passed close by the Lowes at Model Farm, then across a couple of fields before skirting the Spencers at Holt Farm, on its way into town.
+Fanny was brought up in Holt Farm Cottage, just half a mile away.
+The Little Woodbrook running down from the Forest, passed close by the Lowes at Model Farm, then along the edge of ‘Bri’s Field’ and a couple more before skirting the Spencers at Holt Farm, on its way into town.

 An old map from the period showing the two Farms